 - Citizensship Not Checked – Long list of acceptable IDs- many do not prove citizenship.

 - Poll watchers had delayed access – Poll watchers were delayed and informed that nothing was going on, although there was activity.

-- Election staff limited Poll Watchers access to various parts of election process –
+- Election staff limited Poll Watchers access to various parts of the election process –

-- Signature Verification: Signature verification is intended to insure the identity of the voter and to rule out fraud.
-Boulder Country has adopted a two tiered process involving Election Judges who look at every single signature.
-In the first phase (Tier 1) a single Election Judge compares the signature on the ballot envelop with the signature on file in the database.
+- Signature Verification: Signature verification is intended to ensure the identity of the voter and to rule out fraud.
+Boulder Country has adopted a two-tiered process involving Election Judges who look at every single signature.
+In the first phase (Tier 1) a single Election Judge compares the signature on the ballot envelope with the signature on file in the database.
 Any questionable signatures are then sent to Tier Two, where two Election Judges, a Democrat and a Republican together, analyze e whether signatures are valid or to be “cured”.

-- Poll watchers observed that, very roughly, about 5% of signatures at Tier 1 were quesstionable and needed further review.
-This matched the rate at which some Election Judges sent signatures to more in depth review.
+- Poll watchers observed that very roughly, about 5% of signatures at Tier 1 were questionable and needed further review.
+This matched the rate at which some Election Judges sent signatures for more in-depth review.

-- Some election judges, however, verified every single signature, even though poll watchers found some ssignaatures wildly different and in need of more scrutiny.
+- Some election judges, however, verified every single signature, even though poll watchers found some signatures wildly different and in need of more scrutiny.

 - Poll watchers were perplexed as to why only a single election judge is required to judge the first tier of signature verifications.

 - Notebooks being reviewed by staff; told possibly needed to be handed over

 - Poll Watchers were dismissed for not handing notebooks to paid staff.